What are the best foods for workouts?

-Keeping our bodies active is really important.
-But, have you ever heard the saying, “You can't outwork a bad diet?”
-It's true.
-Quality diet and exercise go hand in hand when it comes to staying fit and healthy.
-Understanding the types of nutrients your body needs to help support exercise will help you plan your pre- and post-workout meals so you can reap the best results.
-Keep in mind, your nutrition and hydration needs may be different depending on how intense your exercise is and how long you exercise.
+Have you ever heard the saying, “You can't outwork a bad diet?”
+Well, it's true.
+Quality diet and exercise go hand in hand.
+The right nutrients for your pre- and post-workout meals may help you reap the best results.
+Keep in mind, your nutrition and hydration needs may differ depending on the type and intensity of your workout.
+Food is a powerful tool that can help you reach your fitness goals — whether that’s losing weight, building muscle or a little bit of both.

 What to eat before a workout